Fringe Tree

 Plant true native plants whenever possible.
 Cultivars (short for CULTivated VARieties) are selected and made by humans and do not offer the same benefits to bugs, birds, and animals that native plants do.

-Do NOT plant a Chinese Fringe Tree
+If you’re planting native, be careful NOT plant a Chinese Fringe Tree

 Be careful NOT to buy a non-native Chinese Fringe Tree (Chionanthus retusus).
 Non-native plants are plants that are native to other places on the globe—in this case, Asia.
 Non-native plants do not offer the nutrution for wildlife or resilience for the soil and weather that native plants provide